Margot Fonteyn: Nureyev years (1961–1979)

 Fonteyn began her greatest artistic partnership at a time when many people, including the head of the Royal Ballet, Ninette de Valois, thought she was about to retire.
 In 1961 Rudolf Nureyev, star of the Kirov Ballet, defected in Paris and was invited by de Valois to join the Royal Ballet.
-She offered Fonteyn the opportunity to dance with him in his debut, and though reluctant because of their 19-year age difference, Fonteyn agreed.
+De Valois offered Fonteyn the opportunity to dance with Nureyev in his debut, and though reluctant because of their 19-year age difference, Fonteyn agreed.

 On 21 February 1962, Nureyev and Fonteyn performed together in Giselle to an enthusiastic capacity crowd, for which they received 15 minutes of applause and 20 curtain calls.
 The performance was followed by a show-stopping performance of Le Corsaire Pas de Deux on 3 November.

 The press described their performance as "otherworldly"; The Observer called it a "knockout" and the pairing "history-making".
 A few days later, they performed Les Sylphides to rave reviews, which were carried in United States newspapers.
 Fonteyn was awarded an honorary Doctor of Laws from the University of Cambridge in 1962.

 Sir Frederick Ashton choreographed Marguerite and Armand for them, which no other couple danced until the 21st century.
 The 1963 premiere was well publicised before its opening and teamed them with Michael Somes, who played the disapproving father.
 Composed as a series of pas de deux, interrupted by only one solo, the ballet built intensity from the initial coup de foudre to the death scene.
 According to Somes, the pairing of Nureyev and Fonteyn was brilliant, as they were not partners but two stars of equal talent who pushed each other to their best performances.
 Attended by the Queen Mother, Princess Margaret and Princess Marina, the production was an immediate success.
 It became a signature work for the duo, sealing their partnership.